 2. Check Your Wires For Damage Periodically

 Damaged wires are some of the biggest culprits behind electrical faults.
 So, you want to cut them off before they can cause too much damage.
-Keep checking your wires for any damage regularly.
+Also, you should regularly check your wires for any damage.

 3. Put Heavy-Power Appliances On A Dedicated Electric Circuit

-Energy or power-intensive electrical appliances should be put on their dedicated electrical circuits.
+Energy- or power-intensive electrical appliances should be installed in their dedicated electrical circuits.
 This ensures they don’t suck up the energy from the entire electrical system.
 For example, water heaters, air conditioners, etc.

 4. Don’t Overload Your Circuits